Seven Churches (album)

-Seven Churches is the debut album by American death metal band Possessed.
-The title of the album refers to the Seven Churches of Asia mentioned in the Book of Revelation.
-"The Exorcist" begins with producer Randy Burns' version of Mike Oldfield's Tubular Bells, arranged and performed as it was in the 1973 horror film of the same name.
+Seven Churches is the debut studio album by American death metal band Possessed, released on November 4, 1985 by Combat Records.
 Seven Churches is widely regarded as the first death metal album to exist, and About.com named it one of the ten essential albums of the genre.

-Jeff Becerra was only 16 when the album was recorded.
+The album title refers to the Seven Churches of Asia mentioned in the Book of Revelation.
+"The Exorcist" begins with producer Randy Burns' version of Mike Oldfield's Tubular Bells, performed as it was in the 1973 horror film of the same name.
+Jeff Becerra and Larry Lalonde were only 16 when the album was recorded.

+Music and lyrics

+The music on Seven Churches has been characterized as "connecting the dots between thrash metal and death metal."
+Nick Ruskell of Kerrang wrote: "Faster than Metallica and more evil-sounding than even Slayer, Seven Churches wasn’t simply thrash moved up one more notch, it was a definitive new thing.
+Death metal had arrived, and though its genesis seems quite cute in hindsight, what Possessed created was a bloody, pointy, and defiantly black-hearted line in the sand."
+Writing for Decibel, Greg Pratt said Possessed "took the most frantic of thrash metal and brought it to new levels of extremity."

+Lyrical themes explored on the album include Satanism.

+According to Becerra, the lyrics to "Burning in Hell" were written c.
+1979/1980, when he was around 11 years old.

 Background

 According to David Konow's Bang Your Head: The Rise and Fall of Heavy Metal, the album was recorded during the Spring Break of 1985 when Pinole Valley High School juniors Jeff Becerra and Larry LaLonde had ample time for studio production.
 Up until the release of the album, the band had practiced at manager Debbie Abono's house in Pinole, but had formed in the El Sobrante/San Pablo area, which was the location of Mike Torrao's and Mike Sus' garage band.

 In November of the same year, the band flew to Montreal, Quebec, Canada for the WWIII Weekend Festival in support of the Seven Churches release, playing alongside Celtic Frost, Destruction, Voivod and Nasty Savage; the concert was Possessed's first and largest arena appearance, with nearly 7,000 in attendance.